This document is a work in progress, and the Conference Coordinating Committee Chair should be consulted on any questions.

 During the conference, the LO(s) will organize the official announcement of award designed to help students or young scholars present at the annual conference (see Conference Bursary Awards): the Paul Fortier Prize for the best young scholar paper of the conference.

 Reviewing of papers

 Authors of accepted papers from the past two years should be invited to serve as reviewers; reviewers should also be encouraged to recommend additional reviewers.
 A call for reviewers should be sent out every two years.
 ADHO will support a database to store information about member activities including conference reviewing, journal reviewing, mentoring, and other activities.
-It is the responsibility of the Conference Coordinating Committee to maintain an up to date list of reviews, using the support database provided by ADHO.
-Authors of accepted papers from the past two years may be invited to serve as reviewers; reviewers should also be encouraged to recommend additional reviewers.
-A call for reviewers should be sent out every two years.
+It is the responsibility of the Conference Coordinating Committee to maintain an up to date list of reviewers, using the support database provided by ADHO.
+Normally there will be at least three reviews for each proposal.

-In addition to reviewers' comments, other relevant factors may affect the IPC's decision to accept or reject a paper, for instance the desirability of maintaining geographic and thematic breadth, or the strategic importance of a given paper or author to the associations.
+In addition to reviewers' comments, other relevant factors may affect the PC's decision to accept or reject a paper, for instance the desirability of maintaining geographic and thematic breadth, or the strategic importance of a given paper or author to the associations.